BlueQuartzSoftware/simplnx/src/Plugins/ComplexCore/docs/ComputeFeatureRectFilter.md

 ## Description ##

 This **Filter** computes the XYZ minimum and maximum coordinates for each **Feature** in a segmentation.
-This data can be important for finding the smallest ecompasing volume.
+This data can be important for finding the smallest encompassing volume.
 This values are given in **Pixel** coordinates.

 |       | 0 | 1 | 2 | 3 | 4 |
 |-------|---|---|---|---|---|